Expand this ...

 In conventional medicine, pain and swelling in the leg is often misdiagnosed as “deep vein thrombosis” or “thrombophlebitis”, based on the wrong assumption that the swelling and inflammation of the vein is caused by a thrombus.

-Varicose veins are a hanging healing in the leg veins caused by continuous conflict relapses.
-The leg valves that prevent blood from flowing backwards are also affected.
-With recurrent repair processes the valves become scarred (PCL-B) and porous with the result that the veins thicken. - Varicoceles are varicose veins that develop in the scrotum.
+Varicoceles are varicose veins that develop in the scrotum.
 In this case the self-devaluation conflict is associated with the testicles.
-This explains why varicoceles typically form in puberty.
+This would explain why varicoceles typically develop in puberty.